nixbuild/nixbuild-action/README.md

    might otherwise be able to change settings, possibly incurring unexpected nixbuild.net charges.

-3. Configure your secret ssh key as a [GitHub Secret](https://docs.github.com/en/actions/reference/encrypted-secrets)
+3. Configure your secret SSH key as a [GitHub Secret](https://docs.github.com/en/actions/reference/encrypted-secrets)

 4. Use `nixbuild/nixbuild-action` in your workflows.
-You don't need to configure anything else than your ssh key:
+You don't need to configure anything else than your SSH key:

    ```yaml
    name: Examples